Fell algebras, groupoids, and projections

 It is clear that $p$ is a nonzero projection.
 To see that it is full, notice for each $x\in X$ there exists $(y_1, y_2) \in R(\psi)$ such that $\psi(y_1)=\psi(y_2)=x$ and $p(y_1,y_2)\neq 0$.
 It then follows from the fact that $X$ is the spectrum of $C^*(R(\psi))$ and \cite[Lemma 1.1]{Bro} that $p$ is full.

-The $C^*$-algebra $p C^*(R(\psi))p$ is unital and since $p$ is full is Morita equivalent to $C^*(R(\psi))$.
-However, using the discussion just before Definition \ref{nicegroupoidmodel} and Theorem \ref{noLocalHomeoTwisted}, any unital Fell algebra Morita equivalent to $C^*(R(\psi))$ (in particular, $p C^*(R(\psi))p$) does not have a nice groupoid model in the sense of Definition \ref{nicegroupoidmodel}.
+The $C^*$-algebra $p C^*(R(\psi))p$ is unital and since $p$ is full, it is Morita equivalent to $C^*(R(\psi))$.
+However, using the discussions just before Definition \ref{nicegroupoidmodel} and Theorem \ref{noLocalHomeoTwisted}, any unital Fell algebra Morita equivalent to $C^*(R(\psi))$ (in particular, $p C^*(R(\psi))p$) does not have a nice groupoid model in the sense of Definition \ref{nicegroupoidmodel}.